hicksjoseph/CloudCoreo/index.md

 This site provides documentation for CloudCoreo concepts, Composite creation, and provides more details for the CloudAudit alerts.
 Use the sidebar on the left to navigate to the particular alert or the Products navigation at the top.

 This Knowledge Base is hosted on github.
-If you find any errors or would like to make modifications, please modify and submit a Pull Request.
+If you find any errors or would like to make modifications, please [Edit in github](https://github.com/CloudCoreo/CloudCoreo/tree/gh-pages).*

 ### AWS Services